Touch me not plant (Mimosa pudica) is a plant full of shyness under its protectiveness is a masterpiece of nature.

 - Prayer plant

-You can also have fun experience to touch its feathery leaves.
+You can also have a fun experience touching its feathery leaves.
 Kids love cuddling sensitive plants.

 How to Grow Touch me Not Plant ???
 Use Touch Me Not Seeds

-Growing touch me not plant (Mimosa pudica) is so easy and fun-loving.
+Growing touch me not plant (Mimosa pudica) is so easy and fun-loving even kids can also enjoy growing with amazing touch me not kids gardening kit.

-As this plant is specific houseplant that you can grow indoor using seeds.
-They do not need much pampered conditions that you can easily provide.
+This plant is a specific houseplant that you can grow indoor using seeds.
+They do not need many pampered conditions that you can easily provide.

 Growth Requirements: 6 Requirements You Must Follow